 Where ever you are in the world may have a different version of the same spices.
 Most spice and herb blends have come to be known in that region of the world because that is what is easy to grow and native to that area.

-A blend called Harissa is popular North Africa, in India Tandoori Marsala, the Middle East Baharat is popular and with the Asian countries, Asian 5 spice, in the USA barbeque spice rub, and in Canada, Montreal seasoning, In Europe I choose Corned beef, and in the Mediterranean, Greek seasoning comes to mind, for Latin I chose the Mexican spice blend.
+A blend called Harissa is popular North Africa, in India Tandoori Marsala, the Middle East Baharat is popular and with the Asian countries, Asian 5 spice, in the USA barbeque spice rub, and Canada, has Montreal seasoning, In Europe, I choose Corned beef, and in the Mediterranean, Greek seasoning comes to mind, for Latin I chose the Mexican spice blend.
 (I also have spices that are wonderful in tea for that post look here)

 These are just a few from all the countries, Continents and groups of people around the world just to give you a start at what you can do with a few herbs and spices.